 '''

 This = wxTextAttr()

 Underlined = boolean()

 Sets the font underlining (solid line, text colour).

 setFontWeight(This, FontWeight) -> ok

 Types:

 This = wxTextAttr()

 FontWeight = wx:wx enum()

 Sets the font weight.

 setLeftIndent(This, Indent) -> ok

 Types:

 This = wxTextAttr()

 Indent = integer()

 setLeftIndent(This, Indent, Options :: [Option]) -> ok

 Types:

 This = wxTextAttr()

 Indent = integer()

 Option = {subIndent, integer()}

 Sets the left indent and left subindent in tenths of a millimetre.

 The sub-indent is an offset from the left of the paragraph, and is used for all but the first line in a paragraph.

 A positive value will cause the first line to appear to the left of the subsequent lines, and a negative value will cause

 the first line to be indented relative to the subsequent lines.

 wxRichTextBuffer (not implemented in wx) uses indentation to render a bulleted item.
 The left indent is the

 distance between the margin and the bullet.
 The content of the paragraph, including the first line, starts at leftMargin +

 leftSubIndent.
 So the distance between the left edge of the bullet and the left of the actual paragraph is leftSubIndent.

 setRightIndent(This, Indent) -> ok

 Types:

 This = wxTextAttr()

 Indent = integer()

-Sets the right indent in tenths of a millimetre.

-setTabs(This, Tabs) -> ok

-Types:

-This = wxTextAttr()

-Tabs = [integer()]

 '''

-Sets the tab stops, expressed in tenths of a millimetre.
+Indent = integer() Sets the right indent in tenths of a millimetre.